Can you use an iPhone without a SIM card? Yes, you can. But the tricky part is activating and setting up the phone in the first place.

-- And when you return the SIM to your friend they will be able to put it back in their phone and continue to use it as normal.
+- When you return the SIM to your friend they will be able to put it back in their phone and continue to use it as normal.

 Activate your iPhone using iTunes

-This method might work for you, but appears to depend on whether the phone is locked to a particular network.
-If your phone is locked to a particular network and you have a SIM from that network handy you are best off activating the phone using the method described above.
+This method's effectiveness appears to depend on whether the phone is locked to a particular network.
+If your phone is locked and you have a SIM from that network handy you are best off activating the phone using the method described above.

-The only reason you might want to use the iTunes method here is if you have no Wi-Fi access.
+The principle reason to use the iTunes method is if you have no Wi-Fi access.

 What you'll need: